JasonTse9/JustIT-Data-Portfolio/Week 2 - Tableau & Power BI/README.md

 #### Task 2: Health Data Analysis

-[cite\_start]Analysis was conducted using the Health dataset to find trends that could be used by an organization for future support[cite: 15, 16].
+Analysis was conducted using the Health dataset to find trends that could be used by an organization for future support.

-  * [cite\_start]**Reflection on NHS Support:** This data could support decision-making for the NHS, as data is increasingly being used and can be lifesaving[cite: 17, 18].
+  * **Reflection on NHS Support:** This data could support decision-making for the NHS, as data is increasingly being used and can be lifesaving.

 | Analysis Area | [cite\_start]Key Findings [cite: 18] |
 | :--- | :--- |